Professional edition active

 Infertility is related to ovulatory dysfunction.

-Estrogen levels are elevated, increasing risk of endometrial hyperplasia and, potentially, endometrial cancer.
+Estrogen levels are elevated and are not consistently opposed by progesterone due to chronic or intermittent anovulation, increasing risk of endometrial hyperplasia and endometrial cancer.

-Androgen levels are often elevated, increasing the risk of metabolic syndrome and obesity and causing hirsutism.
+Androgen levels are often elevated causing hirsutism.
 Hyperinsulinemia due to insulin resistance may be present and may contribute to increased ovarian production of androgens.
-Over the long term, androgen excess increases the risk of cardiovascular disorders, including hypertension and hyperlipidemia.
-Risk of androgen excess and its complications may be just as high in women who are not overweight as in those who are.
+Over the long term, androgen excess increases the risk of obesity, cardiovascular disorders, including hypertension, hyperlipidemia, and metabolic syndrome.
+Risk of androgen excess and its complications may be just as high in women who are not overweight as in those who are not.

-Calcification of coronary arteries and thickening of the carotid intima media is more common among women with PCOS, suggesting possible subclinical atherosclerosis.
+Calcification of coronary arteries and thickening of the carotid intima media is more common among women with PCOS, suggesting possible subclinical atherosclerosis (1).
+This may be due to insulin resistance, obesity, or elevated androgen levels and correlates with visceral fat.

 Type 2 diabetes mellitus and impaired glucose tolerance are more common, and risk of obstructive sleep apnea is increased.